drmingdrmer/raft-rejoin-bug/raft-rs-replication-bug.md

 ### Response Handling at T4

-At time T4, the delayed response from the old membership session arrives.
-The leader processes it as follows:
+At time T4, that response sent at T1 and delayed in the network finally arrives.
+Here's how the leader handles it:

 ```rust
 // From raft-rs/src/raft.rs